Skip to main content

 Research at the Division of Heat and Power Technology encompasses the analysis and design of critical components and systems linked to thermal and mechanical energy conversion.
 Strongly technical approaches are taken to harness renewable energy – solar, wind, and biomass – for providing sustainable electricity, heat, cooling, pure water, and other energy services to single households up to entire cities or regions.

-Photo: Researchers of the Division of Heat and Power Technology
+Photo: Researchers of the Division of Heat and Power Technology, December 2024.

 Research on heat and power